AI-for-Business/RAG-Demonstrator/README.md

 # Getting started

 Please install a wsl distro of your choice or run on Linux.
-I will assume that you use a distro based on apt, if not, use the package manager that comes with your distro.
+This assumes that you use a distro based on apt, if not, use the package manager that comes with your distro.

 ## Ollama